Shreyasi2002/SpeechEmotionRecognition/README.md

 Learn the basics of Python, ML/DL, NLP, librosa, sklearn, etc , Literature Review , analyzing the dataset and Feature extraction.
 Building and training the model on the training data, followed by testing on test data.
-And finally, testing the model on live audio input (unseen) and collecting the results.
+And finally, testing the model on live audio input (unseen) and collecting the results:)